The Self-Service Sandbox is a copy of your productive Meisterplan system.

 Differences between the Sandbox and Your Productive System

 - View: The Self-Service Sandbox is clearly denoted by a red sign next to the word Sandbox the entire time you are in your sandbox.
-This way, you can be sure that you are working within your sandbox, and not on your active system.
+This way, you can be sure that you are working within your sandbox, and not on your productive system.

 - Email Verification and Notifications: By default, users will not receive email notifications from a sandbox.
 All emails in a sandbox are automatically unverified.
 If users verify their email address within a sandbox, they will then receive email notifications.
 You can then toggle off these notifications by going to My Profile > Notifications.
 These settings will be saved if the sandbox is updated.

-- Change Log and Comments: The existing Change Log and Comments from your active system are not copied to a sandbox system, but you can track new changes and add new comments within the sandbox.
+- Change Log and Comments: The existing Change Log and Comments from your productive system are not copied to a sandbox system, but you can track new changes and add new comments within the sandbox.

 - Sandbox within a Sandbox: The only feature which does not exist with the sandbox functionality is a sandbox itself.
 Therefore you cannot create a sandbox within your sandbox.